Linear Guide (LM Guide) Life Calculator — Rated Life, Hours & Static Safety (ISO 14728-1)

 Why is the reference distance 50 km for ball guides but 100 km for roller?

-The basic dynamic load rating C is defined as the load giving a specified reference life, and that reference distance is set by convention — 50 km for ball guides and 100 km for roller guides in the major catalogs.
-The load rating you read from a catalog is on that basis, so the life formula uses the matching basis for the guide type.
-Mixing the two changes the life by a factor of two, so the calculator states the basis it used.
+The basic dynamic load rating C is defined as the load giving a specified reference life, and that reference distance is a convention.
+ISO 14728-1 itself uses 10⁵ m = 100 km for BOTH element types; the 50 km figure for ball guides is the Japanese and Taiwanese catalog convention (THK, HIWIN, NSK, NB, MiSUMi), while Bosch Rexroth and Schaeffler publish ball ratings on the ISO 100 km basis.
+The rating you read from a catalog is on one of those two bases, so the life formula must use the matching one — mixing them changes the life by a factor of two.
+THK gives the conversion as C100 = C50 / 1.26 for balls and C50 / 1.23 for rollers, so the 50 km rating is always the larger number.
+The calculator states the basis it used on every result.

 How do I convert linear guide life from km to hours?